 Regression is a deep dive!
 Before starting, consider the quality or integrity of your data, and determine what type of analysis is best for you.
 At least a cursory review of data integrity is useful for expediting the process.
 For example, make sure that everyone has a state, action, and that there are no negative credit scores.

-Before conducting Regression, start with more basic Fair Lending analysis.
+Before conducting regression, start with a more basic fair lending analysis.
 That way, you'll know where to focus your efforts.
-If you're only lending to white, non-Hispanic borrowers, Regression won't help you much.
-Or, if you have a Redlining issue, Regression is not an appropriate tool for managing risk.
+If you're only lending to white, non-Hispanic borrowers, regression won't help you much.
+Or, if you have a redlining issue, regression is not an appropriate tool for managing risk.

-TRUPOINT Viewpoint: Regression analysis is a powerful Fair Lending compliance tool that TRUPOINT has provided to financial institutions for years.
-We work with many of the top mortgage companies, financial institutions, and law firms to conduct Fair Lending Regression Analysis and reduce compliance risk.
+Regression analysis is a powerful fair lending compliance tool that Ncontracts has provided to financial institutions for years.
+We work with many of the top mortgage companies, financial institutions, and law firms to conduct fair lending regression analysis and reduce compliance risk.

-If you're interested in learning more about how we can help you with your Fair Lending Regression Analysis, please click here to set up a time to talk with an expert.
-TRUPOINT's Fair Lending Regression Analysis is different, because it is supported by guided analysis reviews, a team of experts, and even help during exams, if needed.
+If you're interested in learning more about how we can help you with your fair lending regression analysis, please click here to set up a time to talk with an expert.
+Ncontracts' fair lending regression analysis is different, because it is supported by guided analysis reviews, a team of experts, and even help during exams, if needed.
 This custom analysis delivers insights that your team can use to actively manage and reduce risk.